Introduction: Why accessibility is crucial

 Act immediately

-- Engage experts for an accessibility audit
+- Bring in experts for an accessibility audit

 - Carry out a systematic inventory